AmiroooTheWalnut/JME_reverseVisibility/README.md

 This project contains the code for reverse visibility.
+The code is written in Java with JmonkeyEngine 3.8 stable.
 - The main function is inside "MainAlgorithm" package.
 - The package "esmaieeli/gisFastLocationOptimization" is for reading OpenStreetMap data and connect streets and junctions.
 - There are various testing codes for various functionalities of the project.
 For instance, testing the shadows for one building.
 These tests are in package "testPrototypes".